worthbak/Treasure_iOS/README.md

 # Treasure_iOS
 An example app that demonstrates various MapKit techniques.

 The app should build without issue in Xcode 9.x - simply clone or download the repo and open the Xcode project.
-The original presentation is included in the project at `MapKit-presentation.pdf`.
+The original presentation is included in the project at [`./MapKit-presentation.pdf`](./MapKit-presentation.pdf).

 ## Relevant Links
 See below for several links to topics mentioned in the presentation, as well as some other helpful information about MapKit.